ytw-wyt/llm-examples/README.md

 ## Overview of the App

-This app can be used to generate lessons for tutors by using LLM.
+This app is used to generate lessons for tutors by using LLM.

 Input need to be entered before creating a lesson:
 - topic